 Are you interested in more Spanish-speaking slang?
 Check out one of the most popular posts on Becci Abroad: 10 phrases of Cuban slang you should know before visiting Cuba.

 Mina means a girl or a woman, however, it has kind of a negative sound to it.
 So, you should watch out for whom you use it!

 Referring to a woman as a mina indirectly indicates that you are annoyed and think little of them.

 Chamuyar is a very popular slang word in Argentina, and it refers to the act of seducing or persuading somebody.

 It is most often used in relation to flirting or hitting on somebody – mostly, men hitting on women.
-But it can also just mean to speak with the intention of persuading without having a solid argument.
+But it can also just mean speaking with the intention of persuading without having a solid argument.

-The word can also be used as an adjective: A person that is practicing the act of chamuyar is called a chamuyero in slang in Argentina.
+The word can also be used as an adjective: A person who is practicing the act of chamuyar is called a chamuyero in slang in Argentina.

 #5 Dar bola or no dar bola?

 Dar bola means giving something or somebody importance or to show interest.

 Therefore, no dar bola refers to ignoring somebody.

 Women who are tired of how chamuyero Argentine men can be might opt for no dales bola (e.g. ignore them).

 Quilombo refers to something being unorganized or a mess.

-It can also be used as an adjective for a person, un quilombrero, which is constantly in trouble or searching for trouble.
+It can also be used as an adjective for a person, un quilombrero, who is constantly in trouble or searching for trouble.

-Sarpado means that something is exceed or surpasses your expectations.
+Sarpado means that something exceeds or surpasses your expectations.

 It can either be used in a positive or negative reaction to a situation or thing you hear or see (a little bit like buena/mala onda).